devLeopar/github-slideshow/_posts/0000-01-02-devLeopar.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hey i need to go through this course using windows CLI or git CLI maybe :)
+I still think that i also need to go via CLI but maybe next time :)
 Use the left arrow to go back!